-Note that you can use any other policy to override the existing one - it doesn't need to be
+Note that you can also use any other policy to override the existing one - you don't only have to unset it.

 Here is an example of how to implement CMS capability to override the max-age per specific page.
 In your config file

 SilverStripe\Core\Injector\Injector: GeneralCachingPolicy: class: SilverStripe\ControllerPolicy\Policies\CachingPolicy properties: CacheAge: 900 PageController: dependencies: Policies: '%$GeneralCachingPolicy' Page: extensions: - SilverStripe\ControllerPolicy\PageControlledPolicy

 PageControlledPolicy extension to the

 Page results in a new "MaxAge" field being written into the